UnionOfRAD/li3_quality/README.md

 # Quality
-### Plugin to improve the quality of your li₃ libraries and applications.
+### This li₃ plugin adds code quality assurance to your toolbelt.

 ## Key Features